Patrick-Cole/pygmi/pygmi/helpdocs/html/_sources/autoapi/pygmi/clust/cluster/index.rst

    :param xi: Minimum steepness on the reachability plot for OPTICS.
               The default is 0.05.
    :type xi: float, optional
-   :param min_samples: Minimu samples for DBSCAN.
+   :param min_samples: Minimum samples for DBSCAN.
 The default is 5.
    :type min_samples: int, optional
    :param showlog: Show information using a function.
 The default is print.
    :type showlog: function, optional